 - After you’ve registered successfully and verified your account, log into the student dashboard.

 - Complete your profile in order to access the services menu.
 Most of the fields are compulsory, however you don’t need to upload a profile photo.

 - Under the HELB Menu click to open the Services option.

 - In the list of services you’ll find the Compliance Certificate.
 Click the Get Certificate button to request the service.

 - The system will then confirm that you’re not a HELB loan beneficiary and proceed to give you an option to download the certificate in PDF which you can then print.

-On the other hand if you lose the current certificate before the expiry you can reprint it from the same menu.
+On the other hand, if you happen to lose the current certificate before the expiry, you can always eprint it from the same menu.

 Thanks for this useful information.
 Keep up with the good work.

 Thank you Astariko, I’m glad you found this post useful.